We are a Teaching for Mastery School

 From years 1 -6 our children are taught in mixed age classes.
 To focus the lesson on the curriculum objectives for each individual year group.
 In Years 1 and 2, the children are taught separately as the gap between learning objectives is considerable.
 One year group will receive their input time whilst the other year group works independently and vice versa.
 We believe that this allows the teacher to focus on specific learning for that particular year group and learning expectations for all years are clear.
 In Years 3-4 and Years 5-6, the children are taught together and the younger year group starts their independent activity first in order for the teacher to further the learning for the older year group.

 EYFS are using the White Rose Reception scheme and the NCETM spines a basis for their curriculum.
 The teachers in EYFS also plan the maths provision for the nursery class following this guidance.
 This is consistent throughout school and the practical equipment and representations flow throughout.
+White Rose and NCETM use Number Blocks as a basis of understanding of number.
+This is picked up in Year 1 to ensure continuity of transition.
 We also use Numberland, which allows the children to explore numbers 1 to 10 in depth and links also to areas such as shape and measure.

 Children who are working at a greater depth, will have the opportunity again through carefully selected questions to further their thinking.
 Lessons are not about pace but about deepening understanding.
 We use the NCETM Mastery with Greater Depth materials and Nrich to support further questioning and challenge.